 Again, ecommerce jewelry business Boho Magic has a strong Instagram feed that’s full of shopping options, reviews, and details, while still showing a cohesive visual brand in both posts and highlights.

 If you’re selling a product online, do you really need articles and videos to generate transactions?
 You sure do!
-Many businesses, especially smaller ones, believe that the heyday of blogging is long past, or that other forms of marketing are more likely to produce results.
+Many businesses, especially smaller ones, believe that the heyday of blogging and link building is long past, or that other forms of marketing are more likely to produce results.
 The truth is that content marketing remains a fantastic strategy to draw attention (and customers) to your online store by improving your search engine rankings.

 When you consistently publish new content, especially posts that are search engine optimized, Google notices, and makes it easier for your online store to rank naturally.
 You can find a great example of content marketing at ecommerce store Lash Professionals, who post keyword-heavy blogs on their products and related topics to boost their search rankings.

 SMS marketing just means sending text messages for promotional purposes, and it’s incredibly effective for e-commerce brands!
-If you run time-limited offers or regular updates that need to be read immediately, SMS marketing is for you; it’s become the preferred way to increase customer satisfaction, boost loyalty, and increase revenue.
+If you run time-limited offers or regular updates that need to be read immediately, SMS marketing is for you; it’s become the preferred way to increase brand visibility, customer satisfaction, boost loyalty, and increase revenue.
 Fun fact: if you are already using email software for your eCommerce store, that software might already have SMS features built in!

 Here’s a couple of real world example of smart SMS marketing: Lily and Llama, an e-commerce store that offers pre-packed hospital bags for expecting mothers, offers a SMS opt-time program on their front page, where a customer can receive 15% off when they text LLAMA to a specific number.